mdn/content/files/en-us/web/accessibility/aria/roles/index.md

 3. ### Landmark roles

 Landmark roles provide a way to identify the organization and structure of a web page.
 By classifying and labeling sections of a page, structural information conveyed visually through layout is represented programmatically.
 Screen readers use landmark roles to provide keyboard navigation to important sections of a page.
+Use these sparingly.
+Too many landmark roles create "noise" in screen readers, making it difficult to understand the overall layout of the page.

   - [banner](/en-US/docs/Web/Accessibility/ARIA/Roles/Banner_role) (document {{HTMLElement('header')}})
   - [complementary](/en-US/docs/Web/Accessibility/ARIA/Roles/Complementary_role) ({{HTMLElement('aside')}})